Fats Waller: Late career

-Waller's interest in more "serious" music continued, and on January 14, 1942 he staged a concert in Carnegie Hall in an attempt to make audiences take jazz more seriously.
+Waller had been developing his interest in composition and classical music, inspired by George Gershwin's Rhapsody in Blue and Concerto in F. He began to incorporate more classical themes into his music, and took up the violin.
+While in London in 1939 he composed the impressionist London Suite, representing different areas of the city he had visited, and this was recorded by HMV.
+On January 14, 1942, he staged a concert in Carnegie Hall in an attempt to make audiences take jazz more seriously.
 The concert was received well by the audience, although at least one critic gave it a mixed review, possibly because Waller had become drunk during the interval.

-Irving Mills had become a film producer, and in early 1943 engaged Waller to perform songs including "Ain't Misbehavin'" (which he owned the rights to) in Stormy Weather.
-Upon returning to New York, he began to compose for the musical Early to Bed, which premiered in Boston on May 24, 1943.
+Waller's former publisher Irving Mills had become a film producer in the intervening years, and in early 1943 engaged Waller to perform songs including "Ain't Misbehavin' (which he owned the rights to) in Stormy Weather.
+Upon returning to New York, Waller began to compose for the musical Early to Bed, which premiered in Boston on May 24, 1943.
 It received positive reviews, and was staged at the Broadhurst Theatre on Broadway on June 17.
 Waller was the first black composer to write a Broadway show for a white cast.